Man held over alleged racial abuse of TV pundit Ashley Cole at FA Cup tie

-Police have arrested a man accused of racially abusing former England footballer Ashley Cole during an FA Cup third round tie.
+Police have arrested a man accused of racially abusing former England international Ashley Cole during an FA Cup third round tie.

 A 24-year-old is in custody on suspicion of a racially aggravated public order offence, Wiltshire Police said on Saturday.